peavey2787/Max-Gpu-Roi/README.md

 ## How to find the cheapest gpu on ebay?

 There are two ways.
 You can click on one of the gpus that appear after clicking Max My ROI.

 Then click the Ebay Link above that list.

 Or

 Click the edit button nearest the gpu lists.
-Then find the gpu you are looking for and click it.
-Click the Ebay Link.
+Then find the gpu you are looking for and click it, then click the Ebay Link.
 If that isn't the right gpu/item then you can use the dropdown menu to select the next cheapest option.

 ## Why do I sometimes get the wrong gpu when I click on an Ebay Link?

-Unfortunetly, it is out of my skill set to search each ebay image for every gpu listing in order to get all of the necessary information, because sometimes a seller will only post the important details in an image.
+Unfortunetly, it is out of my skill set to search each ebay images for every gpu listing in order to get all of the necessary information, because sometimes a seller will only post the important details in an image.
 I have done my best to create an algorithm that can find the cheapest gpu from a reputable seller on ebay.
 A seller must have at least 100 feedback and a score of at least 97% for me to even consider the listing.
 I also only look at Buy It Now listings so its possible you could find an even cheaper gpu if you play the auction game.